Overview

 What will you achieve?

-By the end of the Mergers and Acquisitions - Structuring the Deal course offered by FutureLearn in partnership with the New York Institute of Finance, you'll be able to:
+By the end of the Mergers and Acquisitions - Structuring the Deal delivered by FutureLearn in partnership with the New York Institute of Finance, you'll be able to:

 Identify the seven categories of advanced structuring